What Is Data Wiping and Why Do You Need It?

 In a nutshell, data wiping is a great, cost-effective solution to ridding your company of unneeded data without having to purchase additional hard drives.
 The money you have saved can then be allotted to other parts of your organization like new software, increased marketing efforts, or end-of-the-year bonuses.

 Data wiping is not something to take lightly.
-If you want your data to be protected, make sure you use an IT Asset Disposition (ITAD) company who follows NIST standards for their data wiping procedures and can provide a Certificate of Sanitization, backed by data security certifications like R2, e-Stewards or NAID.
+If you want your data to be protected, make sure you use an IT Asset Disposition (ITAD) company who follows NIST standards for their hard drive data wiping procedures and can provide a Certificate of Sanitization, backed by data security certifications like R2 or e-Stewards.
 This ensures that the company in question safely disposes of all IT assets in a way that guarantees that your data will not be disclosed to a third party.

 SEAM is the only certified ITAD provider in the Dakotas.
 Call SEAM today at 605-274-SEAM (7326) to learn more about our various data wiping services.